INTRODUCTION

 Cross-contamination occurs when harmful microorganisms from one item transfer to another.
 Raw meats are common culprits, harbouring bacteria like Salmonella, Campylobacter and E. coli.
 Without proper separation, these pathogens can contaminate fresh produce, bread or cooked dishes.
 Cross-contamination is a leading cause of foodborne illnesses, often resulting from the shared use of utensils, cutting boards or even unwashed hands.

-- Vegetables and fruits, often eaten raw, stay free from harmful pathogens when prepared on a separate surface.
+- Vegetables and Fruits on a Separate Board: Fresh produce, often eaten raw, stays safe and free from harmful pathogens when prepared apart.

 TYPES OF CUTTING BOARDS AND THEIR BENEFITS